 How does Friends Of The Royal Textile Academy Of Bhutan's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-In 2022, Friends Of The Royal Textile Academy Of Bhutan reported direct (Scope 1) greenhouse gas emissions intensity of approximately 980.0 kg CO2e per tonne.
+In 2022, Friends Of The Royal Textile Academy Of Bhutan reported a direct (Scope 1) greenhouse gas emissions intensity of approximately 980.0 kg CO2e per litre tonne (LTK).
 This figure reflects their ongoing commitment to monitoring and managing carbon emissions.
-Over the years, the organisation has shown fluctuations in emissions intensity, with values of about 1140.0 kg CO2e in 2021, 900.0 kg CO2e in 2020, 850.0 kg CO2e in 2019, and 830.0 kg CO2e in 2018.
-The trend indicates a need for continued focus on reducing emissions, particularly as no specific reduction targets or climate pledges have been established.
-The organisation's emissions data primarily focuses on Scope 1 emissions, with no reported Scope 2 or Scope 3 emissions data available.
-This highlights an area for potential improvement in their climate strategy, as comprehensive emissions reporting is essential for effective climate action.
-Overall, while Friends Of The Royal Textile Academy Of Bhutan has made strides in tracking their carbon footprint, the absence of formal reduction targets suggests an opportunity for enhanced climate commitments moving forward.
+Over the years, the organisation has shown fluctuations in emissions intensity, with values of 1140.0 kg CO2e/LTK in 2021, 900.0 kg CO2e/LTK in 2020, 850.0 kg CO2e/LTK in 2019, and 830.0 kg CO2e/LTK in 2018.
+The trend indicates a general awareness of emissions management, although no specific reduction targets or significant achievements have been disclosed.
+The Academy has not established any formal climate pledges or reduction initiatives, which suggests a need for further commitment to climate action.
+As they continue to assess their carbon footprint, the focus on Scope 1 emissions highlights the importance of direct emissions management in their operations.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.